 I General Purpose

-- The National Hypnotherapy Society is a Learned Society whose purpose is (1) the advancement of the knowledge of hypnotherapy, which we do through a number of activities such as conferences and newsletters; (2) the fostering of professional hypnotherapy expertise through training, accreditation and continued professional development of our members, and (3) the protection of the public by maintaining a voluntary register and by promoting ethical and competent practice from our members and providing a complaints procedure for clients.
-Membership is mainly restricted to practising, professional hypnotherapists in training.
-The purpose of the National Hypnotherapy Society is to support, protect and promote the vocation of counselling, psychotherapy, and related talking therapies and to protect the clients of counsellors where appropriate and necessary.
+- The National Hypnotherapy Society is a Learned Society whose purpose is (1) the advancement of the knowledge of hypnotherapy and allied professions, which we do through a number of activities such as conferences and newsletters; (2) the fostering of professional expertise through training, accreditation and continued professional development of our members, and (3) the protection of the public by maintaining a voluntary register and by promoting ethical and competent practice from our members and providing a complaints procedure for clients.
+Membership is mainly restricted to practising, professional hypnotherapists and those in training.
+The purpose of the National Hypnotherapy Society is to support, protect and promote the vocation of hypnotherapy and related talking therapies and to protect the clients of hypnotherapists where appropriate and necessary.
 The Society is to represent, promote and support these vocations in the United Kingdom for the benefit of its members.
-The Constitution is the pre-eminent document of the Society and should a conflict occur between the Constitution and any other document, the Constitution shall be deemed to be valid.

 - The Society shall maintain good financial standards by the implementation of clear financial responsibilities for its members, e.g. professional insurance for individual members and training schools; by monitoring the legalities of refund policies of training schools, by giving impartial advice to its members as to the financial implications and responsibility of practice, and by other measures deemed necessary by the Society.